w8s/docgenerator/README.md

 ## Configuration

-Currently, edit line 12 in `dauxer.py` to be a list of the projects you would like to pull from your FogBugz instance.

-Also, edit lines 4-5 with the URL and Token needed to access the FogBugz API.
+Edit lines 4-5 with the URL and Token needed to access the FogBugz API.

+## Getting Started

+    vagrant up

+This will initialize the vagrant box and start two docker containers comprising the application: one running mongodb, and one running the flask app.

 ## Dependencies